codenvibes/CS/13 CTFS & LABS/THM/THM - OVERPASS.md

 ![[Pasted image 20251203150324.png]]

 Create the Web Structure: Create the directory path that matches the URL used by the cron job: `downloads/src/`.
+Then create the `buildscript.sh` file and paste the reverse shell payload into it.

 ```shell
 ┌──(kali㉿kali)-[~/CS/THM/Overpass]